 Many of the habitable buildings that still stand date as far back as the 14th century, with the majority being erected in the Georgian era.
 At the heart of the city stands one of the best preserved medieval streets in the world, the Shambles.

 Over the years York has been an epicentre for trade, confectionary, railway and the Church of England.
-No wonder you’re spoiled for choice!

 York Minster

+The York Minster is the beautiful Cathedral sitting at the heart of city.
 The Minster has a gothic style which emulates the style at the time of its construction.
 There is a small park outside of the cathedral which is the ideal place in summer to sit and admire its beauty.

 Take a walk around the outside of the building to admire the incredible architecture.
 Tickets are sold for entry to the Minster, which can be brought in advance via their website.
 Under 16s enter for free, whilst adults are charged £12.50.